 - Freshness is the product.
 Old data with more fields is still old data.

-- Most all-in-one enrichment tools are really prospecting databases with an API taped on.
-That changes how you should evaluate them.
+- Most all-in-one enrichment tools are really prospecting databases with an API attached.
+That changes how you should buy them.

 - A wrong field is worse than a blank field.
-One causes caution.
-The other causes bad decisions.
+Blank makes software cautious.
+Wrong creates bad decisions.

 - AI-readiness is not optional anymore.
-If Claude, Cursor, Codex, or ChatGPT cannot consume your docs cleanly, you are behind.
+If Claude or Cursor cannot consume your docs, your developer experience is behind.

 Final picks by use case